 Picture a triangle in your mind.
-The three equal sides of the triangle represent quality, price, and speed.
+The three equal sides of the triangle represent quality, speed, and price.

 If you make one side longer, then all the sides will lengthen to keep the triangle together.
 For example if you pick a faster computer, typically the quality and price will also increase.